-Ideally, within 4 days of delivery.
+Ideally, within 4 days of delivery (though we are currently experiencing delays).
 When you contact us to let us know that you've given birth, we will then coordinate a time to come to your home.
 Once you book services with us, all the information you need will be emailed to you.

 3. How long does the process take?

-The process is performed in 2 sessions, usually over 2 consecutive days (1-2 hours per session).
+Placenta Encapsulation is performed in 2 sessions, over 2 consecutive days (1-2 hours per session).

 4. Will there be a smell in my home?

 In a home with a decent ventilation system (hood), there will be very little or no smell.
 Otherwise, there is a very localized smell in the kitchen.
 The overwhelming consensus is that it smells like Liver.
 I have had no one to complain about "bad" odors, even visiting family members.
 The Liver-like smell does not permeate one's home and dissipates rather quickly.

 The cost is $325-$390, depending upon your location.
 Those in or near Charlotte, Greensboro, Winston-Salem, Raleigh metro areas or Sebring, FL are generally on the lower half of the pricing scale.

 Pricing for services increases with gestational age.
 We encourage you to book services anytime between the 13th and the 35th week of pregnancy.
 We can often accommodate you, if you book services later in the pregnancy or once baby has arrived, but it will cost more and we cannot guarantee our availability or the timely commencement of services.